admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ### Spells
 > As this stage (v0.3), Spell Lorebook compendium packs are not part of the system yet.

-## Alternative: Diaries as 📖 Journal Entries
+## Alternative: Diaries as Journal Entries
-To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.
+To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated Journal Entries for each Player Character's (or NPC's) Diary.
-In this case, the 📖 Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the player and Host.
+In this case, the Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the Player or Host.